WeiLuo-1/Hackathon/README.md

 Follow these steps to get the game running on your computer:

+1. run the main program to active the maze
-1. First, initiate the bot script by running: python3 bot.py
+2. initiate the bot script by running: python3 bot.py
-2. After the bot is up and running, start the main program: python main.py

-Upon launching the game, you control your character using the keyboard.
+3. Upon launching the game, you control your character using the keyboard.
 The objective is to move from the top-left corner of the maze to the lower-right corner as the end point.
+4. After player arrive the goal, bot will run to the goal

 ## Usage

 Once the game starts, you'll be controlling a character on the screen using your keyboard's arrow keys.
-Your task is to find a path to the green square representing the end point.
+Your task is to find a path to the red square representing the end point.
 This path should be shorter than the one proposed by the AI using the A* algorithm.

 ## Contributing